pivotal/docs-tap/cli-plugins/apps/create-workload.hbs.md

 In many cases, workload life cycles can be managed through CLI commands.
 However, there may be cases where managing the workload through direct interactions and edits of a `yaml` file is preferred.
-The Apps CLI plug-in supports using `yaml` files to meet that need.
+The Apps CLI plug-in supports using `yaml` files to meet that need, and these can be located either locally or upstream, since this flag also accepts an URL containing a raw file with a workload definition.

 When a workload is managed using a `yaml` file, that file **must contain a single workload definition**.